natelalor/GardenAssistant/README.md

 ## Garden Assistant
 So you want to make a garden, but you aren't sure where to start. **Great!** Garden Assistant is a website where you can include some aspects of the garden you know you want, and it will do the rest.
 Utilizing **row-based optimization algorithms**, it will use the aspects of the garden you need and will design your garden in the most efficient layout.
+All you will have to do is grab the shovel and watering can!

 ### Tech Stack
 - Front End: React integrated with Axios for HTTP requests.